 Rheumatoid arthritis (RA) is a chronic inflammatory and autoimmune condition.
 It starts by causing swelling in the lining of the joints in the hands, wrists, and knees but can lead to a wide variety of issues throughout the body.
 It can cause a range from mild to severely debilitating pain.

-The first documentation of the disorder was in 1800 by Augustin Jacob Landré-Beauvais,1 and according to the World Health Organization, it now affects approximately 18 million people worldwide.
-The specific cause of RA is still unknown.
+Augustin Jacob Landré-Beauvais documented the disorder in 1800, and according to the World Health Organization, it now affects approximately 18 million people worldwide.
+The specific cause of RA is still unknown.1

 No known cure for RA exists, but inflammation-reducing medication is the typical treatment.
-Harvard University published an article in 2022 that listed a few studies that have shown these medications can also work to help reduce the risk of dementia.2,3,4
+Harvard University published an article in 2022 listing a few studies that have shown these medications can also help reduce the risk of dementia.

 What Causes Rheumatoid Arthritis?